Not from UK: education

 Can I study at university?

-You can attend university whatever your immigration status.
+You can attend university whatever your whatever your immigration status (unless you have particular immigration bail conditions).
 However, you will need to meet the entry requirements for the course.
 These will be different depending on where you choose to study but you will need to be able to speak a good level of English and have the right skills and qualifications to complete the course.

 You will also need to be able to pay the course fees.
 The amount of money you will have to pay and the amount of help you can get will depend on your immigration status.

 For more information see our legal fact sheet here.

 I am an Asylum-seeker

 If you are an asylum-seeker in full-time university education you may have to pay overseas fees, which are a lot more than home fees.
 However, it is the decision of the University and they may agree to reduce the fees they charge you instead.
 You should ask them to consider charging you the same amount as home fees.

 If you get immigration status, or your status changes during your course, you will need advice from your lawyer, university student services or UK Council for International Student Affairs on how this affects any support you have or can get.

 You can find a list of universities that offer free places to refugee and asylum seeking students here (some also cover your accommodation costs):

 I have refugee status, humanitarian protection or indefinite leave to remain